Skip to main content

 Technical Analysis

-CVE-2025-36746 identifies a Cross-Site Scripting (XSS) vulnerability in the SolarEdge Monitoring platform, a SaaS solution used for managing and monitoring solar energy systems.
-The flaw stems from improper neutralization of input during web page generation (CWE-79), specifically in the handling of report names.
-Authenticated users can inject malicious JavaScript payloads into report names, which are then rendered unsanitized in the user interface during report deletion attempts.
-When another user attempts to delete such a report, the injected script executes in their browser context.
-This can lead to various attacks, including session hijacking, unauthorized actions, or data theft.
-The vulnerability requires the attacker to have valid credentials and some user interaction (attempting to delete a report).
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L - limited privileges), user interaction required (UI:A), and low impact on confidentiality, integrity, and availability.
-No patches or exploits are currently available, but the vulnerability is publicly disclosed and should be addressed.
-The SaaS nature of the platform means the vulnerability affects users accessing the service via web browsers, increasing the risk of client-side exploitation.
+CVE-2025-36746 identifies a Cross-Site Scripting (XSS) vulnerability classified under CWE-79 in the SolarEdge Monitoring platform, a SaaS product used for monitoring solar energy systems.
+The flaw arises from improper neutralization of input during web page generation, specifically allowing authenticated users to inject malicious JavaScript payloads into report names.
+When a victim user attempts to delete a report containing such a payload, the script executes in their browser context.
+This can lead to various attacks including session hijacking, credential theft, or unauthorized actions performed with the victim's privileges.
+The vulnerability requires that the attacker be authenticated to the platform and that the victim interacts with the malicious report deletion interface, which limits the attack surface.
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required beyond authentication, and user interaction needed.
+Confidentiality, integrity, and availability impacts are low to limited.
+No patches or known exploits are currently documented, but the vulnerability is publicly disclosed and should be addressed promptly.
+The SolarEdge Monitoring platform is widely used in managing solar assets, making this vulnerability relevant to organizations relying on this infrastructure for energy management and operational continuity.

 Potential Impact